Saillac (Tarn-et-Garonne)

 I visited this tomb in February 2006, just before a deep snowfall had finally melted.

-The tomb from the rear, photographed in mid-March.
+The tomb from the rear, photographed in mid-May.
+2023.

 A view from the S side showing some of the water-filled solution-pits which recall Irish